dini-ag-kim/avram/specification.md

 * key `repeatable` with a boolean value, assumed as `false` by default
 * key `required` with a boolean value, assumed `false` by default

-The subfield schedule MAY further contain:
+The subfield definition MAY further contain:

 * key `pattern` with a regular expression
 * key `positions` with a specification of [positions]